Why Fashionably ill: The Sick Woman’s Stylist?

 c) Survivors of illnesses (emotional, physical, invisible or visible)

 d) Family, friends, and coworkers who want to better understand the sick women they love

 e) Anyone who enjoys learning about makeup and fashion

 All My Illnesses

 MG, a neuromuscular autoimmune disease, happens to 1 in 100,000 people.
 It brings daily fatigue and pain all over my body.
-It has exacerbated the painful PCOS.
+It has exacerbated the painful endo.
 Sleep apnea adds to respiratory problems caused by MG.
 Basically, “wicked antibodies’” attack different parts of my body, which makes involuntary actions like breathing, swallowing, talking, and balancing hard.